-You can use boxes, laundry baskets (I love these folding ones), cardboard boxes, old storage containers, or plastic totes.
+You can use boxes, a laundry basket (I love these folding ones easy to store in the laundry room), cardboard boxes, old storage containers, or plastic totes.
 Just use something, that way when you go to the next room, you’re all set up.

 By using these in your decluttering process it just helps you feel SO much less clutter in a smaller amount of time.

 Sometimes we spend so much time beating ourselves up that our house has gotten this way that we aren’t able to see clearly to work.

 How your house looks right now is how your house looks right now.

 Now is the time to make a choice to do better, now that you know better.

 The beauty is that each hour of each day (even each minute) we can enact change in our lives and truly make a difference in how our house looks, even how our kids act.